backloop/remember/README.md

 With the remember-tunnel active it is possible to use several existing backup tools through the SSH tunnel.
 This script package is describes the use of remember-backup.sh for backup.
 * eCryptfs is used for securing the offsite content.
 * Rsync is used with hard-links to create backups thate are full, browsable with minimal bandwidth usage.
 * Custom configurable backup rotation.
+* ACL (Access Control List) is used to limit the need for elevating permissions of the offiste user

 #### Installation on offsite machine
-Enable rsync to run with elevated priviledges without asking for passwords
+Enable rsync to run with elevated permissions without asking for passwords
 ```
 # su your-offsite-username
 $ cp remember-backup/01_rememeber-backup.template /etc/suders.d/01_remember-backup